fabulias/weather-api/README.md

 ## Pending topics to cover

 * Create unit and integration tests.
-* Return better errors, at this moment is only returning errors created by standard library of Golang and from used packages.
+* Return better errors, at this moment it's only returning errors created by standard library of Golang and from used packages.
 * It was not mandatory, but with more time we should remove all the environment variables from this repository and inject directly as secrets to containers.